 On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

-All the best businesses have used SMS too, ranging from SMS marketing campaigns to customer service.
+All the best businesses utilize SMS, too, for various purposes, including SMS marketing campaigns and customer service.

-Most people are likely to receive a text and understand how it works on the end-user side of things.
+Most people are likely to receive a text and understand how it works on the end-user side.
 But have you thought about the magic behind what makes a message travel through thin air to get to your phone?

-Let's delve into the SMS world and discover more about what makes it so popular for business and other reasons.
+Let's delve into the world of SMS and discover more about what makes it so popular for business and other purposes.

 First, let's look at the universal stats: